Show all answers | Hide all answers

 No. The child must be born.

-A party seeking IPF status without the assistance of North Penn Legal Services must fill out a petition stating all of his/her income, assets, liabilities and debts.
+A party receiving public assistance or who is otherwise without financial resources to pay the costs of litigation may be entitled to proceed in forma pauperis (IFP).
+A party fills out the IFP Petition stating all of his/her income, assets, liabilities and debts.
 The petition will be sent to a judge for review and decision.

 Court appearances and steps in a Custody Action